carl-berg/data-dude/README.md

 Inserts are what Data dude does best.
 It can insert rows based on schema-knowledge and configurable handling.
 That way you should be able to just specify the data you acually care about.
 Other column values should be taken care of by the dude.
 With its default configuration it should be able to handle most cases, but when you encounter edge cases or want to re-configure the default behavior, there are some knobs to tweak:

 #### Automatic Foreign Keys
-This is a concept where Data dude can utilize the schema information and fill in foreign key column values based on previos inserts.
+This is a concept where Data dude can utilize the schema information and fill in foreign key column values based on previous inserts.
 This functionality can be enabled like so:

 ```csharp
 await new DataDude()